netscaler/netscaler-k8s-ingress-controller/docs/how-to/tcp-udp-ingress.md

         servicePort: 6379
 ```

 **Sample:** Ingress definition for UDP-based Ingress.
-The following is a sample for Citrix Ingress Controller version 1.1.1:
+The following is a sample for Citrix ingress controller version 1.1.1:

 ```yml
 apiVersion: extensions/v1beta1